EMarc2023/RAG_LLM_microservices/README.md

       rag-api:v1
    ```

-## 📈 Enterprise Scaling ConsiderationsThis codebase lays the foundation for scaling RAG in an enterprise environment.
+## 📈 Enterprise Scaling Considerations

+This codebase lays the foundation for scaling RAG in an enterprise environment.

 ```mermaid
 graph TD